PriyankaT05/PHPAssessment/README.md

 **includes/send_message.php** - this file is included in refresh_database.php and refresh_client.php.
 It creates a Materialize card with a message on what the server encountered.

-**js/main.js** - contains the Javascript necessary to make calls to the server and update the client's browser with received information and initiates collapsible function.
+**js/main.js** - contains the Javascript necessary to make calls to the server and update the client's browser with received information and also initiates the collapsible function.

 **index.php** - Finally, this page is served to the client initially that allows them to make calls via main.js to refresh the database or the client via two buttons.